 The Nyenkpa live in Nassarawa State, in the north-eastern part of Karu Local Government Area (LGA), as well as in Kaduna State, in the southern part of Jema'a LGA.
 Tracing their origin, the people reported that their ancestors migrated from a part of present-day Bauchi State to Darigo in Jema'a LGA before moving to their current different settlements centered around Darigo.

-The population of the people is estimated to be 70,000, consisting of four sub-groups, namely Nyenkpa Mgbe, Nyenkpa Jung, Nyenkpa Jira and Nyenkpa Gbom, but all speak the same language, Nyenkpa.
+The population consists of four sub-groups, namely Nyenkpa Mgbe, Nyenkpa Jung, Nyenkpa Jira and Nyenkpa Gbom, but all speak the same language, Nyenkpa.
 Their name, Nyenkpa, means "one who knows leaves."
 Primarily, the people are subsistence farmers, raising livestock and crops.
 Their major crops include guinea corn, yams, cassava, maize, rice, sweet potatoes, hungry rice (acha), millet, ginger, cocoyams and palm products.
 Apart from farming, some engage in hunting, fishing, tapping palm-wine, brewing guinea-corn wine, weaving, carpentry, bricklaying and civil service to earn a living.